naipmoro/naipmoro.github.io/_posts/2016-12-20-lof-in-metamath.md

 ---
 layout: post
-title: "Laws of Form in metamath"
+title: "Laws of Form in Metamath"
 date: 2016-12-20
 ---
 Metamath derivations of the primary algebra from G. Spencer-Brown's _Laws